MIT-CAVE/cave_app/cave_api/docs/all_keys/settings.md

 `customMapStyle*` | {} | A dictionary containing custom style options for the map views.
 `customMapStyle*.fog` | {} | A dictionary complying with the (Mapbox-GL fog spec)[https://docs.mapbox.com/mapbox-gl-js/style-spec/fog/].
 If left empty default fog is used based on whether the user is in light or dark mode.
 `customMapStyle*.style` | required | Either a URL string pointing to a (Mapbox-GL style spec)[https://docs.mapbox.com/mapbox-gl-js/style-spec/], or a dictionary complying with the spec.
+<a name="demo">`demo`</a> | {} | A dictionary with appBar views as keys, and and objects with values that modify the default demo mode.
+`demo.customViewKey*.show` | True | A boolean value that determines whether demo mode will automatically display this view.
+`demo.customViewKey*.displayTime` | 100 for maps, 10 for dashboards | An integer or a float value representing the number of seconds to display the view during demo mode.
+`demo.customMapKey*.scrollSpeed` | 0.05 | A float value representing degrees of rotation per frame (degrees per 13 milliseconds).
+This key only applies to map views

 ## Example